 Eva Valle, from the World Bank to the Aragonese economy

-Eva Valle Maestro, born in Zaragoza in 1974, takes on the role of Minister of Economy, Competitiveness, and Employment.
-Her appointment, announced by Jorge Azcรณn at the start of his campaign, reflects a technical profile with experience at the World Bank and the Bank of Spain.
+Eva Valle Maestro, born in Zaragoza in 1974, takes on the role of Minister of Economy, Competitiveness and Employment.
+Her appointment, announced by Jorge Azcรณn at the start of his campaign, corresponds to a technical profile with experience at the World Bank and the Bank of Spain.
 The region hopes her management will boost competitiveness in a context of economic transformation.

 Eva Valle smiles in a modern office, with maps of Aragon and economic charts in the background.